 | Live Action + Animation | Product videos, customer testimonials, and corporate interviews | $8,500 |

-✔ Research & Discovery: We take the time to understand your brand, industry, and audience.
+Research & Discovery: A structured kickoff to understand your brand, industry, audience, and objectives.

-✔ Scriptwriting: Clear, persuasive messaging built around your goals.
+Scriptwriting: Clear, persuasive messaging aligned to your goals and key takeaways.

-✔ Voiceover: Professional narration in the tone, accent, or language you need.
+Voiceover: Professional narration matched to the required tone, accent, and language.

-✔ Final Delivery: HD or 4K files optimized for your channels.
+Final Delivery: HD or 4K exports formatted and optimized for the platforms you’ll publish on.

 Hiring a freelancer is the next step from DYI projects.
 A good freelancer will add some form or professionalism to your video content.